Sadrita404/Image-Resize/README.md

 #### This image editor provides a suite of tools for precise cropping, multi-axis rotation, and real-time zooming of uploaded photos.
 Users can apply vintage visual filters and set specific aspect ratios to generate high-quality, customized exports through an interactive preview system.

 ---

+### Inspiration:
+My inspiration was the website that I mostly use for editing photos like Canva , and other web applications, which is good and perfect and I take the inspiration from there so that I can make one for myself, and I can show to someone else that I have made this.

+### Why I built it:
+Most of the web applications are good and they done the job perfectly but it makes frustrated when we need login just to edit an photo and ads are all over the website which makes the website clunky..So I decided to make one for myself where there will be no login and no ads.

+---

 ## Tech Used
   |Tech Stack|